 Gallery admission and guided walking tour of the 9/11 Memorial: $25 adults/seniors/students/military, $10 children 8-12

-The national historic landmark in Lower Manhattan marks the site where enslaved and free Africans were buried during the 18th century.
-The grounds were rediscovered in 1991
+The national historic landmark in Lower Manhattan marks the site where enslaved and free Africans were buried during the 17th and 18th centuries.
+The grounds were rediscovered in 1991.

 Also known as Clear Comfort, this is where professional Victorian photographer Alice Austen spent most of her youth.
 Today, the house is a historic landmark, displaying mementos and photographs from both Austen’s life and her work.